windust/seajug-intro/sections/index.md

 --section--

-## Speaker(s): Jonatan Ivanov
+## Speaker(s): Nicolas Fränkel

+- Developer Advocate with 15+ years experience
+- Consulting for many different customers, in a wide range of contexts
-- Spring Team
+- Usually working on Java/Java EE and Spring technologies
-- Micrometer, Spring Cloud, Spring Boot
-- Speaker, Author, Certified dragon trainer
+- Trainer and book author